-Bed Bugs in California
+Bed Bugs in the North and East Bay of California

 Found throughout the North Bay and East Bay areas, bed bugs are nocturnal insects that feed exclusively on blood.
 While humans serve as their primary host, they also feed on birds and mammals.
 Bed bugs are one of the most resilient pests that plague people and can be difficult to eliminate, as they are secretive and remain well hidden in cracks and crevices.
 Bed bugs typically feed at night while their host lay fast asleep, and they can survive for more than a year without a blood meal.
 Their bite is essentially painless, so they are rarely detected at the time of feeding activity.